cinchy-co/Documentation/guides-for-using-cinchy/user-guides/overview-of-the-data-browser.md

-## 5. The Logo
+## Logo

 You can upload a custom logo to appear on your platform login screen and homepage.
-You will need to have adamin access to do so.
+You will need to have admin access to do so.

 #### Examples without a logo uploaded (Images 7&8)